d0k3/GodMode9/README.md

 * __Use multiple panes__: Press R+left|right.
 This enables you to stay in one location in the first pane and open another in the second pane.
 * __Search drives and folders__: Just press R+A on the drive / folder you want to search.
 * __Format your SD card / setup a RedNAND__: Press the HOME button, select `SD format menu`.
 This also allows to setup a RedNAND on your SD card.
 You will get a warning prompt and an unlock sequence before any operation starts.
+* __Handle multiple EmuNANDs / RedNAND__: Press the HOME button, select `Switch EmuNAND` to switch between EmuNANDs / RedNANDs.
 * __Run it without an SD card / unmount the SD card__: If no SD card is found, you will be offered to run without the SD card.
 You can also unmount and remount your SD card from the file system root at any point.
 * __Direct access to SD installed contents__: Just take a look inside the `A:`/`B:` drives.
-One the fly crypto is taken care for, you can access this the same as any other content.
+On-the-fly-crypto is taken care for, you can access this the same as any other content.
 * __Build CIAs from NCCH / NCSD (.3DS) / TMD (installed contents)__: Press A on the file you want converted, the option will be shown.
 Installed contents are found (among others) in `1:/titles/`(SysNAND) and `A:/titles/`(SD installed).
 Where applicable, you will also be able to generate legit CIAs.
 Note: this works also from a file search.
-* __Decrypt and verify NCCH / NCSD / CIA / TMD / FIRM images__: Options are found inside the A button menu.
-You will be able to decrypt to the standard output directory or (where applicable) in place.
+* __Decrypt, encrypt and verify NCCH / NCSD / CIA / BOSS / FIRM images__: Options are found inside the A button menu.
+You will be able to decrypt/encrypt to the standard output directory or (where applicable) in place.
+* __Decrypt content downloaded from CDN /NUS__: Press A on the file you want decrypted.
+For this to work, you need at least a TMD file (`encTitlekeys.bin` / `decTitlekeys.bin` also required, see `Support files` below) or a CETK file.
+Either keep the names provided by CDN / NUS, or rename the downloaded content to `(anything).nus` or `(anything).cdn` and the CETK to `(anything).cetk`.
-* __Batch mode for the above two operations__: Just select multiple files of the same type via the L button, then press the A button on one of the selected files.
+* __Batch mode for the above operations__: Just select multiple files of the same type via the L button, then press the A button on one of the selected files.
 * __Access any file inside NCCH / NCSD / CIA / FIRM images__: Just mount the file via the A button menu and browse to the file you want.
+* __Inject any NCCH CXI file into Health & Safety__: The option is found inside the A button menu for any NCCH CXI file.
+NCCH CXIs are found, f.e. inside of CIAs.
+* __Inject and dump GBA VC saves__: Look for a file called `gbavc.sav` inside the `S:` drive.
+Keep in mind that you need to start the specific GBA game on your console before dumping / injecting the save.
+* __Dump 3DS / NDS / DSi type retail game cartridges__: Insert the cartridge and take a look inside the `C:` drive.
+You may also dump private headers from 3DS game cartridges.
+* __Generate XORpads from ´ncchinfo.bin´ files__: Start this via the appropriate entry inside A button menu.
 * __Generate XORpads for any NAND partition__: Take a look inside the `X:` drive.
 You can use these XORpads for decryption of encrypted NAND images on PC.
 Additional tools such as [3dsFAT16Tool](https://github.com/d0k3/3DSFAT16tool/releases) are required on PC.
 * __Directly mount and access NAND dumps or standard FAT images__: Just press the A button on these files to get the option.
 You can only mount NAND dumps from the same console.
+* __Restore NAND dumps while keeping your A9LH / sighax installation intact__: Select `Restore SysNAND (safe)` from inside the
 * __Restore / dump NAND partitions or even full NANDs__: Just take a look into the `S:` (or `E:`/ `I:`) drive.
 This is done the same as any other file operation.
 * __Compare and verify files__: Press the A button on the first file, select `Calculate SHA-256`.
 Do the same for the second file.
 If the two files are identical, you will get a message about them being identical.
 On the SDCARD drive (`0:`) you can also write a SHA file, so you can check for any modifications at a later point.
 * __Hexview and hexedit any file__: Press the A button on a file and select `Show in Hexeditor`.
 A button again enables edit mode, hold the A button and press arrow buttons to edit bytes.
 You will get an additional confirmation prompt to take over changes.
 Take note that for certain file, write permissions can't be enabled.